Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ### Saves

-Roll equal to or under ability score to avoid consequences.
-91-99 is always a fail.
-Add 20 to your ability score when doing something related to your occupation.
-Doubles are Criticals (e.g. 00, 44).
+A save is a roll to avoid bad outcomes from risky choices and circumstances.
+PCs roll a d20 for an appropriate ability score.
+If they roll equal to or under that ability score, they pass.
+Otherwise, they fail.

+A 1 is always a **critical success**, and a 20 is always a **critical failure**.

+For an **opposed** save, both the PC and their opponent make a save.
+Whoever rolls the *highest* number under or equal to their ability score wins the save.
+If both sides fail, the *lowest* result wins.
+Add any ability score above 20 to your result.

 ### Actions